GitBolt/solana-bank-workshop/README.md

 ### Automation

 We'll be using [Clockwork](https://www.clockwork.xyz/) for running a cron job that updates our balance with interest returns every 10 seconds.
-In the real world, interest returns are deposited on a periodic basis, the interval however is large, like monthly or quaraterly.
-We'll be depositing every 10 seconds to quickly observe changes and improve our understanding.
+In the real world, interest returns are deposited on a periodic basis, the interval however is large, like quarterly or yearly.
+We'll be depositing every 10 seconds to quickly observe changes and understand better.

 Clockwork has a thing called [Threads](https://docs.clockwork.xyz/developers/threads), which trigger certain instruction based on a certain trigger condition.
-For our case, the trigger condition is a cronjob every 10 seconds.
+For our case, the trigger condition is a Cronjob every 10 seconds.

 One important thing about our dApp is that our interest returns will stop after about 5 minutes, the reason for that is that Clockwork requires some amount of fee to run each automation transaction.
 In our program, we're defining a very small fee.
 We can increase it to enable our automation to work for a longer time!